slovenski/blog/README.md

 #### Start Developing

-Navigate into your new site’s directory and start it up.
+Navigate into your new site's directory and start it up.

 ```sh
 cd blog